U.S. flag

 Traveling internationally fewer than 90 days cumulative for the calendar year?

-If an individual is executing official international travel and does not have access to the CLC, the CTAT is accessible via the Department of State Foreign Service Institute (FSI) website which temporarily is offered free of charge.
+If an individual is executing official international travel and does not have access to the CLC, the CTAT is accessible via the Department of State Foreign Service Institute (FSI) website, which is temporarily offered free of charge.

 Foreign Affairs Counter Threat (FACT)

-Traveling internationally for 90 days or more (e.g. Permanent Change of Station to overseas post) cumulative for the calendar year?
+Traveling internationally for 90 days or more for the calendar year due to a Permanent Change of Station or overseas post?

 A valid FACT course certificate will be recognized in lieu of the CTAT requirement for official international travel.